Available for a limited time only.

 How they taste: Being bottom planted in the riverbed, they develop great shell consistency and hearty, rich meats with distinctive brown edges.
 As estuarial oysters, they have a fantastic balance brine and sweetness with hints of earth, and a silky, smooth texture.

 Why they’re unique: Emeralds are named for the distinctive green hue given to them by a specific benthic algae that only exists in areas of very high water quality.
 The Scarborough River boasts a Grade A water classification due to its "outstanding natural resource waters", which is why Nonesuch has such great-tasting, healthy oysters!

 Story: Maine native Abigail Carroll describes her entrance to the oyster trade as accidental.
 She lived in Paris for several years, trading stocks, consulting on business plans, dating a French Count, and living what she describes as a ‘clean and easy life’.
 After returning home to Maine, she agreed to help a friend write a business plan for an oyster farm with the caveat that she would NOT be getting her hands dirty--famous last words, as they say.
 After the business plans went awry, Abigail ended up owning the property, and much to her own surprise, she ‘cowboyed up’, bought a pair of waders, and started farming oysters.
-At the end of the day, not only are her hands dirty but she’s covered head to toe in mud, a small price to pay for the joy she gets handing bags of oysters over to her local community.
-She now proudly embodies the nickname she believes she’s earned, “The Oyster Lady”, and is involved in aquaculture efforts across Maine.
+In 2021, Abigail passed the farm on to current owner, Ryan McPherson, who has big plans for the future of the farm.